wnchan/tp/docs/UserGuide.md

   `tasks: Lists out all tasks for a specific group.`<br>
   `Parameters: GROUP_NUMBER`<br>
   `Example: tasks 3`
-* Case: Invalid group number as the group has not yet been created
+* Case: Invalid group number as the group has not yet been created.
     * Message: `Group with the provided group number not found.`

 <hr>